Biden signs cybersecurity executive order after Colonial Pipeline attack

 A senior administration official described the executive order as having a "very significant" impact on the government's ability to detect and respond to hacking incidents.

+"It reflects a fundamental shift in our mindset from incident response to prevention, from talking about security to doing security, setting aggressive but achievable goals ..." the official said.

-The pipeline cyberattack is the latest in a string of high profile cyber incidents against U.S. companies and government agencies over the last six months.
+The pipeline cyberattack is the latest in a string of cyber incidents against U.S. companies and government agencies over the last six months.

 Our Standards: The Thomson Reuters Trust Principles.